 See, the code structure is satisfied.
 When you do form tracking, you first check the code structure to see if these two conditions are met.
 If not, please let your colleagues in development adjust.

 Google Tag Manager has built-in built-in variables for form tracking.
 It needs to be enabled before it can be used.
-Later trigger positioning will be used, so go first:
+If you have already enabled it, please ignore this step.

-Click Workspace> Variables> Configure, and then check all the Form type variables:
+Click 「Variable」——「Configure」 and then check all the Form type variables:

 There are six built-in variables: